 Telephone cards (credit) and SIM cards are available at numerous telephone outlets, shops and post offices.
 In Kenya, mobile telephony is provided by Airtel, Safaricom, and Orange.
 All of them use GSM 850, 900.
 Most people at AUA are either on Airtel or Safaricom.
-International calls can be dialled direct (code 00 + country code).
+International calls can be dialed directly (Code 00 + country code).